larryhastings/big/README.md

 `StateManager` for medium-sized and larger state machines:

 * Your state machine should be implemented as a *class.*
-    * You should store `StateManager` as an an attribute of that class, preferably called `state_manager`.
+    * You should store `StateManager` as an attribute of that class, preferably called `state_manager`.
 (Your state machine should have a "has-a" relationship with `StateManager`, not an "is-a" relationship where it inherits from `StateManager`.)